hellerve/blog/wip/The_Last_Straw.md

 it.
 I payed the author for the experience, and I use [Charter](http://practicaltypography.com/charter.html) as my main font for a lot of tasks, such as this blog.
 And look at the book I linked to just now.
 Does the layout seem familiar?
-I will admit to it, I initially stole his layout of my blog.
+I will admit to it, I initially stole his layout for my blog.
 But I think I changed, tweaked, and twisted it enough to rightfully call it my own now—though I will always have to stick a footnote at the end of that blurb.
 In short, typography is one of my secret, if a bit untended to,